The

 And extract as little power from it as possible

-Good engineering can help
+Good (green) engineering can help

 You can mostly measure the whole system